JamieBort/Learning-Directory/JavaScript/Courses/TheIronYardAssignments/RecipeSearch/README.md

 ## Status
-The is a CORS issue:
+There is a CORS issue:
 ```
 index.html:1 Access to fetch at 'https://crossorigin.me//http://www.recipepuppy.com/api/?i=cheese' from origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 19:48:55.614 main.js:42 GET https://crossorigin.me//http://www.recipepuppy.com/api/?i=cheese net::ERR_FAILED